 Ariel Luckey

-Born and raised in Huchiun/Oakland, California on unceded Lisjan Ohlone land, Ariel Luckey is an interdisciplinary artist and activist who blurs the lines between performance, ritual and collective action.
-Ariel’s ancestors are Ashkenazi Jewish, English, Dutch, Scottish, and Irish.
-His solo plays Free Land and Amnesia illustrate his life and family history as a cartography of race, class, land and intergenerational healing.
+Ariel’s solo plays Free Land and Amnesia illustrate his life as a cartography of race, land justice, and intergenerational healing.
 His band Waystation remixed the hip hop klezmer score of Amnesia into their debut album rememory.
-Ariel has performed at hundreds of theaters, universities, conferences and community centers across the country.
+He has performed at hundreds of theaters, universities, conferences and community centers across the country.